zenotech/MyCluster/README.md

 Tested with SGE, LSF and slurm (PBS/TORQUE support under development)

 ## Getting started
-PyEpic can be installed from PyPi.
+MyCluster can be installed from PyPi.

 ```
-pip install pyepic
+pip install mycluster
 ```

 ## Configuration